What a leading OBGYN wants you to know about perimenopause

 Perimenopause, the hormonal period of a woman’s life that leads up to menopause, can come with many confusing and often unexpected symptoms.
 Yes, we all know that hot flashes and mood swings are common symptoms, but did you know that heart palpitations and low libido can also be a sign that you’re in perimenopause?

-According to Dr. Somi Javaid, a renowned OBGYN and founder of HerMD, a women's health organisation that is revolutionizing the future of women's healthcare, understanding perimenopause and the symptoms that come with it is crucial for navigating this hormonal stage with confidence.
+According to Dr. Somi Javaid, a renowned OBGYN and founder of HerMD, a women’s health organisation that is revolutionizing the future of women’s health care, understanding perimenopause and the symptoms that comes with it, is crucial for navigating this hormonal stage with confidence.

 Understand the signs of perimenopause

-"There are so many symptoms of perimenopause other than hot flashes," Dr. Javaid confirms to HELLO!.
-"It is truly the sister diagnosis to menopause, except in perimenopause there are still menstrual cycles occurring.
+“There are so many symptoms of perimenopause other than hot flashes,” Dr. Javaid explains to HELLO!.
+“It is truly the sister diagnosis to menopause, except in perimenopause there are still menstrual cycles occurring.”

-"We have estrogen receptors all over our bodies and for this reason, as our estrogen levels fluctuate markedly during perimenopause, we can experience a wide range of symptoms from head to toe, such as joint pain, insomnia, low libido, night sweats, brain fog and mood changes to name just a few."
+“We have estrogen receptors all over our bodies and for this reason, as our estrogen levels fluctuate markedly during perimenopause, we can experience a wide range of symptoms from head to toe, like joint pain, insomnia, low libido, night sweats, brain fog, and mood changes to name just a few."

 Stay informed with reliable resources